FormidableLabs/nuka-carousel/README.md

 ####beforeSlide
 `React.PropTypes.func`

 Hook to be called before a slide is changed.
+Return `false` if you want to prevent the carousel from transitioning.

+####alwaysAllowBackSlide
+`React.PropTypes.bool`

+Overrides a false `beforeSlide` hook if the carousel is moving backwards.
+Defaults to `true`.

 ####cellAlign
 `React.PropTypes.oneOf(['left', 'center', 'right'])`